yuzhaouoe/yuzhaouoe.github.io/_posts/2023-09-10-Outliers, and how to deal with them.md

 ---
 layout: single
 author_profile: true
-title: Outliers and how to deal with them
+title: Outliers, and how to deal with them
-seo_title: This Colab notebook shows how to deal with outliers in Machine Learning tasks.
+seo_title: Colab Notebook showing how to treat outliers in simple machine learning tasks

 tags:
     - notebook
     - tutorial
+    - pytorch
-	- pandas
+    - graphs
-	- colab
+    - pytorch geometric
 ---
 This Colab notebook shows how to deal with outliers in Machine Learning tasks.